Askannz/optimus-manager/README.md

 Supported display managers are : SDDM, LightDM, GDM.

-optimus-manager *might* still work with other display managers but you have to configure them manually (see [this section](#my-display-manager-is-not-sddm-lightdm-nor-sddm)).
+optimus-manager *might* still work with other display managers but you have to configure them manually (see [this FAQ section](https://github.com/Askannz/optimus-manager/wiki/FAQ,-common-issues,-troubleshooting#my-display-manager-is-not-sddm-lightdm-nor-sddm)).

 Introduction
 ----------
-GPU offloading with Nvidia cards is not supported on Linux, which can make it hard to use your Optimus laptop at full performance. optimus-manager provides a workaround to this problem by allowing you to run your whole desktop session on the Nvidia GPU, while the Intel GPU only acts as a "relay" between Nvidia and your screen.
+GPU offloading with Nvidia cards is not supported on Linux, which can make it hard to use your Optimus laptop at full performance. optimus-manager provides a workaround to this problem by allowing you to run your whole desktop session on the Nvidia GPU, while the Intel GPU only acts as a "relay" between the Nvidia GPU and your screen.

 This is essentially a port to Archlinux of the **nvidia-prime** solution created by Canonical for Ubuntu.